konradotto/dit355-datagenerator/README.md

 - Kardo Marof
 - Jean Paul Massoud
 - Konrad Otto

-If you have any questions about this specific module, please contact our lead developer [Konrad Otto](mailto:gusottko@student.gu.se) on this part of the project.

 [//]: # (The structure of this file has been inspired by the suggestions on https://www.makeareadme.com/)